Hammer and Sickle Posters in Primary School Polling Station Window - Guido Fawkes

 “It looks like some of Hackney’s teachers need a history lesson: communism was responsible for the deaths of hundreds of millions and should be deplored, not celebrated.”

 Getting kids to draw hammers and sickles for election day posters?
-London primary school teachers teaching their children some very bad history lessons…
+London primary school teachers giving their children some very sinister history lessons…